 When COVID-19 hit the country of Liberia, Archel Bernard thought she would have to shut down her clothing factory.
-Instead, the company shifted gears to making cloth face masks, donating them to the community and selling them via an e-commerce site.
+Instead, the company shifted gears and began making cloth face masks, donating them to the community and selling them via an e-commerce site.
 But none of this would have been possible if the company did not send compelling marketing emails to its customers, alerting them of the plan.

-A compelling email is key to customer engagement, according to session speakers at the Digital Summit At Home conference in July.
+A compelling email is key to customer engagement, according to session speakers at the Digital Summit At Home conference that took place in July.
 With so many emails flooding everyone's inboxes, an interactive, exciting email can make the difference between readers opening it and clicking through to a business website or throwing it in the trash.

 For Bernard, sending compelling marketing emails that customers would take the time to read was an important strategy in keeping her business afloat at the onset of the COVID-19 crisis.

 "I'm not in business if I don't have any customers," said Bernard, CEO and founder of the Bombchel Factory.

 Compelling emails are also important tools for getting a business's story out in the world and maintaining relationships -- especially through tough times, said Valerie Kinney, a senior content marketer with Rock Paper Scissors, a full-service branding and marketing agency based in Georgia.

 "Even if people can't make a donation, volunteer or purchase right now, staying connected helps you stay at the top of mind in the future when people are in a better place," Kinney said.

 Here are 10 tips for writing effective marketing emails.

 Email is the Bombchel Factory's most effective form of digital marketing, Bernard said.
 A compelling subject line can increase an email's open rate, but if the subject line is boring, nobody will open it.